The-Wubster/Multi-Modal-Household-Instruction-Dataset/README.md

 This Python code defines a set of functions for the "complete..." scripts and allows for the extraction and mapping of instructions and objects to unique IDs and the reverse process as well.
 Additionally, it provides functions to calculate accuracies and breakdowns for seen and unseen data sections.
 The code also includes a function for generating bar plots to visualize the distribution of unique elements in a list.
 These functions are designed for data processing and analysis.

 ### vad_audio_process
 This code is designed to remove silence from audio files stored in a directory.
 It uses the Silero VAD (Voice Activity Detection) model to extract speech segments from audio files.
 The code reads audio files, applies the VAD model to detect speech, and then saves the extracted speech segments into a new directory.
 The performs this process for each file in the provided folder.
-The original work can be found at [Named Link](https://github.com/snakers4/silero-vad.git "Silero VAD").
+The original work can be found at [Silero VAD](https://github.com/snakers4/silero-vad.git "Silero VAD").

 ## Dataset and Model Weights
 The vision dataset and weights of the top 5 YOLO models implemented in this project can be found at: https://drive.google.com/drive/folders/10hJtw0Jq2xcDIj-gWoOCALfQXy7sF56H?usp=share_link